N720720/lindemann/README.md

 ![](linde_p_new.gif)

-Usage of the of the lammpstrj file output feature to save the development for each atom per frame into a lammps trajectory file.
-Afterwards the trajectory can be viewed with ovito for example, here the lindemann development was used for the ovito color coding feature.
+Usage of the of the lammpstrj file output feature to save the progression for each atom per frame into a lammps trajectory file.
+Afterwards the trajectory can be viewed with ovito for example, here the lindemann progression was used for the ovito color coding feature.

 ![](demo_lammps_ovito.gif)